hadrienj/hadrienj.github.io/_posts/2018-03-26-Deep-Learning-Book-Series-2.11-The-determinant.md

 <img src="../../assets/images/2.11/rotationVsMirror.png" alt="rotationVsMirror" width="400">

 You can see that the second transformation can't be obtained through rotation and rescaling.
-Thus the sign can tells you the nature of the transformation!
+Thus the sign can tell you the nature of the transformation associated with the matrix!

 In addition, the determinant also gives you the *amount* of transformation.
 If you take the *n*-dimensional unit cube and apply the matrix $\bs{A}$ on it, the absolute value of the determinant corresponds to the area of the transformed figure.
 You might believe me more easily after the following example.

 ### Example 1.

 To calculate the area of the shapes, we will use simple squares in 2 dimensions.
-The unit square area can be calculated with the Pythagorean theorem taking the unit vectors
+The unit square area can be calculated with the Pythagorean theorem taking the two unit vectors.

 <img src="../../assets/images/2.11/unitSquare.png" alt="unitSquare" width="300">